-Kambi has built a strong track record of providing a superior Sportsbook service which has generated significant growth in revenues and market share both for our operators and for the company.
+Kambi has a strong record of providing a superior Sportsbook service that generates significant growth in revenues and market share for ourselves and for our operators.
+This owes much to the scalability of our business model - as there is little need to add extra resources when we add additional operators to the network, the number of users is independent of our service.

-Our business model is scalable as there is limited need to add extra resources when we add more operators - the number of users is independent of our service.
-As we continuously invest in people and technology to create a state-of-the-art Sportsbook, we enable gambling operators to costefficiently offer their consumers a premium Sportsbook with a leading end user experience covering all channels including mobile, online and retail.
+We continue to invest in people and technology to create and sustain our state-of-the-art Sportsbook.
+Through this investment programme, we are enabling operators to cost-efficiently offer their consumers a premium Sportsbook that delivers a leading enduser experience covering all channels - mobile, online and retail.

-Our business model provides strong operating leverage in a revenue-sharing model, driving earnings growth and margin expansion for Kambi.
-This model incentivises Kambi to provide odds that maximise the operators' gross gambling revenue, thus creating a natural alignment of interests.
-Our operators also have the flexibility to adjust pre-match odds in certain events, up to a set level, in order to differentiate and optimise their respective marketing campaigns.
+Our business model gives us strong operating leverage in a revenue-sharing model, driving Kambi's earnings growth and margin expansion.

+This model incentivises Kambi to provide odds that maximise our operators' gross gambling revenue, so creating a natural alignment of interests.
+We also give our operators the flexibility to adjust prematch odds up to a set level for certain events, enabling them to differentiate and optimise their marketing campaigns.